Updated: Jun 9

 Prana is not the air we breathe as believed to be in general. #Prana is the omnipresent cosmic energy pervading the entire universe.
 The closest analogy that can be given for explaining the concept of Prana is that of the negatively charged ions of the electric energy.
 Breathing process is just one of the lower activities of Prana that takes place in the human body.

 2. Prana manifests itself?

 Prana cannot be felt, seen, created, destroyed or measured by any means existing, developed so far.
-It manifests itself through all movements or dynamic vibrations prevailing in universe: planetary movements, ocean currents, winds, vibrations of the electrons in an atom, working of the five senses and all the vital functions in the human body, gravitational force, radio & television signals, electrical energy, the illumination of the laptop or TV screen, warmth of the fire, roaring sound of a thunderstorm are all manifestations of the universal Prana.
+It manifests itself through all movements or dynamic vibrations prevailing in universe: planetary movements, ocean currents, winds, vibrations of the electrons in an atom, working of the five senses and all the vital functions in the human body as it flows within the nadis ( as per yoga), or Chinese meridians ( as per traditional Chinese medicine system) network present within the body.
+The acupressure points present on the Chinese meridians can be stimulated ti control the flow of prana to a specific organ.
+Gravitational force, radio & television signals, electrical energy, the illumination of the laptop or TV screen, warmth of the fire, roaring sound of a thunderstorm are all manifestations of the universal Prana.

 3. Prana condenses into human body?